rkelly3204/AWSProjects/DynamoDB_Quick_Photo/README.md

     - Photo
     - Reaction
     - Friendship
     A "User" can have many "Photos", and a "Photo" can have many "Reactions".
-Fianlly, the "Friendship" entity represents a many-to many relationship between "Users", as a "User"     can follow multiple "Users" and be followed by multiple other "Users"
+Fianlly, the "Friendship" entity represents a many-to many relationship between "Users", as a "User"can follow multiple "Users" and be followed by multiple other "Users"

    ### Access Paterns:
      USER Access Patterns: